javo0101/introGIS/README.md

 In this workshop, you will learn to:
 - Become familiar with fundamental mapping concepts, such as how spatial data is organized and displayed.
-- Distinguish among two different forms of spatial data--vector data and raster data.
+- Distinguish among two different forms of spatial data—vector data and raster data.
 - Consider some of the core ethical dilemmas of mapmaking.
 - Understand the difference between the most popular mapping software.
 - Import and export data between different mapping tools.